quantiacs/documentation/en/source/data/fundamental.md

 - **Issues with indicators based on stock prices:**
   - If a company conducts a stock split before publishing a report, indicators can show unexpected changes, distorting the analysis.

-> The current implementation of Quantiacs partially resolve these issues:
+> The current implementation of Quantiacs partially resolves these issues:

 - When constructing an indicator, one formula is used for all companies, allowing them to be compared under "similar" conditions.
 - If key data for calculation is missing, the algorithm tries to restore it using other facts or indicators.